Goodbye Cruel World (Elvis Costello album): Release and promotion

-Released on 18 June 1984 through F-Beat in the UK and Columbia Records in the US, Goodbye Cruel World sold poorly, reaching number 10 on the UK Albums Chart and number 35 on Billboard's Top 200 Albums chart in the US.
+Released on 18 June 1984 through F-Beat in the UK and Columbia Records in the US, Goodbye Cruel World sold poorly, nevertheless reaching number 10 on the UK Albums Chart and number 35 on Billboard's Top 200 Albums chart in the US.
 Elsewhere, the album charted at number 20 in Sweden, 32 in New Zealand, 52 in Japan and 53 in Australia.
 Costello himself presented no enthusiasm upon its release, later saying in 1995: "I hated the record.
 I knew we'd got most of it wrong."
-He had initially considered shelving the record, but his poor finances at the time "would have invited bankruptcy" as he commenced divorce proceedings.
+He had initially considered shelving the album, but his poor finances at the time, in his own words, "would have invited bankruptcy" as he commenced divorce proceedings.

 "The Only Flame in Town", backed by "The Comedians", was released as the second single in August 1984.
 Reaching number 71 in the UK, it was Costello's lowest placement up to that point.
 Its music video was shot in New York and included both the Attractions and Daryl Hall.
 It also featured a small promotional contest wherein an individual could "win a date with the Attractions".
 According to Thomson, tensions between Costello and the band remained high during the shoot because "nobody was quite sure what was happening in terms of their long-term future".

 With Barnacle on saxophone, Costello and the Attractions primarily toured the US and the UK from August to November 1984.
 Several Goodbye Cruel World tracks were played to promote the record and the shows attempted to recreate the album's production to waning effect.
 The supporting act for the US tour was Nick Lowe and His Cowboy Outfit, while British act the Pogues supported the UK shows.
 It was his last tour with the Attractions for several years.
-Costello became romantically involved with the Pogues' bassist Cait O'Riordan during this time.